-Amortization of debt issuance costs is included in interest expense.
+Amortization of debt discount and debt issuance costs is included in interest expense.
 These financing costs relate to costs associated with the First Lien and Second Lien Loan Facilities and Exit Financing Facility.
-The Company paid \$2,936,009 in connection with the First and Second Lien Loan facilities and \$6,575,000 for the Exit Financing Facility, which is recorded as debt issuance costs that amortize over the term of the related Loan.
-For the three-month periods ended June 30, 2016 and 2015, the amortization of debt issuance costs was \$491,145 and \$531,889, respectively.
-For the six-month periods ended June 30, 2016 and 2015, the amortization of debt issuance costs was \$799,648 and \$1,256,313, respectively.
+The Company paid \$3,067,647 in connection with the First and Second Lien Loan facilities and \$6,575,000 for the Exit Financing Facility, which is recorded as debt issuance costs that amortize over the term of the related Loan.
+The Company also issued 16,889,828 shares in connection with the Second Lien Loan Facility and the fair value of which was determined to be approximately \$18 million, was recorded as component of debt issuance costs.
+For the three-month periods ended September 30, 2016 and 2015, the amortization of debt discount and debt issuance costs was \$2,292,545 and \$527,748, respectively.
+For the nine-month periods ended September 30, 2016 and 2015, the amortization of debt discount and debt issuance costs was \$3,092,193 and \$1,784,062, respectively.
 The Company adopted the new accounting standard issued by FASB ASU 2015-03 on presentation of deferred financing costs on January 1, 2016 and accordingly, we have reclassified previously reported deferred financing costs of \$435,816 as of December 31, 2015 as a reduction of the long-term debt balance retrospectively.